epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-05-02-herbstlustwm-modularized-bash.markdown

 Again, I did **copy-paste** part of the original configuration, turn the code into function, and make just a few modification.

-This two should be very easy to do in .BASH.
+This two should be very easy to do in BASH.
 Nothing special in BASH.
 But this could be complex task, in other language, such as Lua.